bookofproofs/bookofproofs.github.io/_sources/history/19th-century/macdonald-william.md

 **William James Macdonald** was a Scottish school teacher who was a pioneer of the introduction of modern geometry to the mathematical curriculum.

 ### Mathematical Profile (Excerpt):
-* The family moved to St Andrews when William was young and he was educated at Madras College.
 * The school had grown rapidly after its foundation and when Macdonald attended the number of pupils there was many times the number of students at the University in St Andrews.
 * Macdonald was dux of Madras College in 1868.
 * After completing his school education, Macdonald entered the University of St Andrews, giving the Latin version of his name "Gulielmus Jacobus Macdonald" when he matriculated.